nreHieW/nrehiew.github.io/content/blog/flow_matching/index.md

 **Understanding Intermediate Steps**

 Now, consider an intermediate step, say step 3 of 5.
-We must first determine our current location.
+First, let's determine our current location.
 Since the motion is along a straight line and the source and target points are known, we can calculate the position by interpolating between source and target.

 For simplicity, we normalize the interpolation to the range $[0, 1]$.
 With $t=3/5$, our current position $x_t = (1-t)x_0 + t x_1 = (1-3/5) * (1,1) + (3/5) * (6,6) = (4,4)$.